ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/webpack-2/index.md

 frameworks: ["angular"]
 ---

-This article walks through the main steps involved when using ag-Grid, Angular and Webpack 2 together.
+This article walks through the main steps involved when using AG Grid, Angular and Webpack 2 together.
 Please refer to [ag-grid-angular-example](https://github.com/ag-grid/ag-grid-angular-example) on GitHub for a full working example of this.
 This can be used in conjunction with this article.